x00bence/lol-aram-boost/README.md

 # lol-aram-boost

-Skin boosts a League of Legends ARAM lobby without consuming any RP, giving you a free skin and extra Blue Essence
+Skin boosts a League of Legends ARAM lobby without consuming any RP, temporarily unlocking you a skin and granting extra BE at the end of your match

-# How to use
+# Usage

-1. Join an ARAM lobby
+1. Get into an ARAM champion select lobby
-2. Run the script using `py aram.py`
+2. Run the script
-3. Go back to your League of Legends client, your ARAM lobby should now be skin boosted.
+3. Your lobby should now be skin boosted!

-# Todo
-Add support for MacOS